MirTanveer/Fine-Tune-TF/Notebooks/Readme.md

 ###  Parameter-Efficient Fine-Tuning (PEFT)

 - PEFT is utilized through **[Hugging Face PEFT](https://github.com/huggingface/peft)**.
-- **LoRA** fine-tuning is used as the default setting.
+- **LoRA** fine-tuning of different ESM2 variants is done with varied settings.
-- Optionally, full model fine-tuning can be performed (recommended for models smaller than *ESM2 650M*).
+- Optionally, full model fine-tuning can be performed (recommended for models smaller than *ESM2 3B*).
 - Other adapters from Hugging Face PEFT can be easily integrated.

 ---